-All 30 days soar in heavenly observance of Aviation Month, and we salute the Red Planet on the 28th.
-Roy Rogers and Tina Turner sound like strange bedfellows, but they share a birthday on the 5th.
+All 30 days soar in heavenly observance of Aviation Month and we salute the Red Planet on the 28th.
+Roy Rogers and Tina Turner sound like strange bedfellows but they share a birthday on the 5th.

 Lists, Lights and Love

 We swear to get all this done early next year, but that resolution never last more than 15 seconds.
-We’re off and running and we enjoy every minute of the holiday shopping dash.
+We are off and running and we enjoy every minute of the holiday shopping dash.
 Still, we stop in our tracks when the lights come on.

 Christmas is close enough to hear bells ringing and carolers singing.
-It’s no wonder we set aside the last day of November for Stay at Home Because You Are Well Day.
+It is no wonder we set aside the last day of November for Stay at Home Because You Are Well Day.
 We deserve it, and we can’t wait to do it all over again next year.